-Dozens of businesses, schools, groups, and civic organizations have participated in the Hunger Fighter Challenge over the years.
+Dozens of businesses, schools, groups and civic organizations have participated in the Hunger Fighter Challenge over the years.
 The most successful teams have one or more people spearheading the effort for their teams—someone who can be both leader and organizer.
 If you would like to participate, Food for People can provide your team with a food barrel, bags, and a fund collection container.
 We can also provide support materials like a list of most-needed foods, flyers, local hunger information, and materials to help motivate your team to donate.
 Please fill out the attached enrollment form and return it to us so we can support your team in getting started.

 Our Local Food Resources Coordinator is the contact person for any questions about becoming a Hunger Fighter Team.
 To help teams in their Hunger Fighter Challenge efforts, we have provided the Hunger Fighter Challenge rules, enrollment form, ideas, flyers, and shopping guide below for download.
 If your team needs more materials, information about Food for People, would like to request a Hunger 101 presentation to inspire your group, or anything at all, please don’t hesitate to contact us.
 We are here to support you!
 (Hunger 101 is a short activity that takes participants through a day in the life of a local family struggling to attain the food it needs to make sure no one in the family goes to bed hungry.)
-Feel free to email our Local Food Resources Coordinator, Laura Hughes, at email@example.com or call (707) 445-3166 extension 312.
+Feel free to email our Local Food Resources Coordinator at firstname.lastname@example.org or call (707) 445-3166 extension 312.

 What are the rules and how do I get involved?

-A partial list of past Hunger Fighter Teams:
+2017 Hunger Fighter Teams: